abdelhakimenagre/abdelhakimenagre/README.md

 ## About Me

-I am a developer passionate about building practical, clean, and efficient web applications.
+I am **Abdlhakim ENAGRE**, a developer passionate about building practical, clean, and efficient web applications.
 I work mainly with **PHP**, **JavaScript**, **SQL**, and modern web technologies.

 I enjoy creating projects that solve real problems, improve productivity, and help users interact with digital tools in a simple way.